Case Study: The “Sugar Daddy” Abuser

 Letting the wrong people into your life can be financially disastrous.
 Unfortunately, elderly persons, especially those who are not of sound mind, don’t always recognize that they are being taken advantage of.

-Did a decedent drastically alter their will or trust at the urging of someone close to them?
-Did they have assets that cannot be found?
 Elder financial abuse is perpetrated against countless vulnerable adults every day.
-Whether you are a loved one of a decedent trying to recover assets belonging to their estate or trust, or you are yourself a victim of financial abuse, Keystone’s elder abuse attorneys can help investigate your claim and recover any assets that were lost to the abuse.
-Schedule your free consultation to speak with an experienced elder abuse lawyer today.
+Whether you are a loved one of a decedent trying to recover assets belonging to their estate or trust, or you are yourself a victim of financial abuse, Keystone’s probate attorneys can help investigate your claim and recover any assets that were lost to the abuse.